Florence Violet McKenzie: Early employment and interests

-Violet taught mathematics at Armidale, before deciding to take a course in electrical engineering.
-Throughout her studies, Miss Wallace worked as an electrical contractor, installing electricity in private houses, such as that of politician Archdale Parkhill in Mosman, and in factories and commercial premises, including the Standard Steam Laundry on Dowling Street, Woolloomooloo.
+Wallace taught mathematics at Armidale, before deciding to take a course in electrical engineering.

+Throughout her studies, Wallace worked as an electrical contractor, installing electricity in private houses, such as that of politician Archdale Parkhill in Mosman, and in factories and commercial premises, including the Standard Steam Laundry on Dowling Street, Woolloomooloo.

-She was an enthusiastic wireless experimenter, being licensed to receive from late 1922 shortly after the commencement of the new Wireless Regulations of 1922 (callsign 2GA, later A2GA, OA2GA, VK2GA).
+Wallace was an enthusiastic wireless experimenter, being licensed to receive from late 1922 shortly after the commencement of the new Wireless Regulations of 1922 (callsign 2GA, later A2GA, OA2GA, VK2GA).
 She passed the Amateur Operator's Proficiency Certificate in 1925 (the first woman to do so) and thereafter was permitted to transmit.
-She held her licence continuously till the commencement of WW2 in 1939 when all amateur transmitting privileges were withdrawn for the duration.
-When amateur licensing resumed in 1946, her allocated callsign was VK2FV.
-In 1922 Miss Wallace opened "The Wireless Shop", after purchasing the entire stock of the wireless vendor who preceded her – billing itself as "the oldest radio shop in town" – in the Royal Arcade (which ran from George Street through to Pitt Street – replaced in the 1970s by the Hilton hotel).
+She held her licence continuously till the commencement of WW2 in 1939 when all Australian amateur transmitting privileges were withdrawn for the duration of the war.
+When amateur licensing resumed in 1946, her allocated callsign was VK2FV (the letters no doubt chosen by Violet for Florence Violet).

+In 1922 Wallace opened "The Wireless Shop", after purchasing the entire stock of the wireless vendor who preceded her – billing itself as "the oldest radio shop in town" – at shop 18 in the Royal Arcade (which ran from George Street through to Pitt Street – replaced in the 1970s by the Hilton hotel).
 McKenzie later said it was schoolboys visiting her shop who first introduced her to Morse code.
-Australia's first weekly radio magazine was conceived at the shop, by Miss Wallace and three co-founders.
-"The Wireless Weekly" became the monthly magazine "Radio & Hobbies", then "Radio, Television & Hobbies", and finally Electronics Australia, and remained in circulation until 2001.
+Australia's first weekly radio magazine was conceived at the shop by Wallace and three co-founders.
+"The Wireless Weekly" became the monthly magazine "Radio & Hobbies" (after a period operating in parallel), then "Radio, Television & Hobbies", and finally Electronics Australia, and remained in circulation until 2001.

 In 1924 McKenzie became the only female member of the Wireless Institute of Australia.
-That same year she travelled to the United States for business reasons, and in San Francisco was welcomed at radio 6KGO: 'Miss Wallace, an electrical engineer from Australia, will now talk from the studio.'
+That same year she travelled to the United States for business reasons, and in San Francisco was welcomed at Radio KGO: 'Miss Wallace, an electrical engineer from Australia, will now talk from the studio.'
 She reportedly used her time on air to comment on the difference between the tram systems in San Francisco and those in Sydney.
 In 1931 she also notes that she experimented with improving the science of television through the use of chemistry:

-"[I] have a pronounced kink for television work and devote most of my spare time in experimenting that branch of the science.
-Have a deep-rooted conviction that chemistry is going to provide the solution and am working along those lines."